Large deviation principle in one-dimensional dynamics

-The upper bounds are much harder, because a global control of the dynamics is required.
-The main idea is to derive the upper estimates form the construction of certain horseshoes with a finite number of branches.
+The upper bound is much harder, because a global control of the dynamics is required.
+The main idea is to construct certain horseshoes with a finite number of branches that are tailored to a given open subset of~$\mathcal{M}$.
 This construction is necessarily involved due to the presence of the critical points.
 In~\cite{ChuTak12,ChuTak14}, this method was implemented under strong assumptions on the orbit of the critical value, as mentioned earlier in the introduction.
 In this paper, we use a diffeomorphic pull-back argument to replace the analytic horseshoe constructions in~\cite{ChuTak12,ChuTak14} by one of more topological flavor, enabling us to dispense with the strong assumptions on the critical orbits altogether.

 The diffeomorphic pull-back argument is developed in Sect.\ref{fundamental}, where it is stated as the ``Uniform Scale Lemma.''
 One of the main ingredients in the proof of this lemma are some general sub-exponential distortion bounds (Proposition~\ref{p:sub-exponential ratio growth} in~Sect.\ref{size}.)
 These sub-exponential distortion bounds are combined with a method that goes back to~\cite{PrzRivSmi03}, to carefully avoid critical points and choose diffeomorphic pull-backs.
 The preliminary results needed to implement this method are established in Sect.\ref{dimension}, and the proof of the Uniform Scale Lemma is given in Sect.\ref{ss:proof of USL}.